 Today I went to Wal-Mart to purchase new tires for my Sonata, the tread was wearing unevenly on the tire that was on the bent rim.
 I also had a leak in my front left tire that was not leaking prior to getting my tires balanced this past Wednesday.
 I selected tires that I wanted, the price was right and I agreed to purchase new tires.
 As they were tallying the total to let me know the full cost, they added on three fees that are not part of the tire buying process, a TPMS reset fee ($20), the "lifetime" tire balance and rotation plan($26), and a road hazard plan ($40).
 My Sonata tire pressure monitoring system resets it's self, the road hazard plan is horribly limited and the last plan I had was never honored.
 I wanted to decline the "lifetime" balance and rotation plan because I had just purchased on in June.
 I was then told by four people at the same time that the "Lifetime" plan is only good for the lifetime of the tires of the car.
 I responded by telling them I did not buy tires, I bought only the plan, from the fellow that was trying to sell me another plan for this tire purchase.
 I told him that he told me that this plan was good for the lifetime of the car ownership.
 He denied ever telling me the wrong information, even though he turned bright red, when I recognized him as the person who sold me the plan four months ago.
 The manager was called, he ended up concurring with the four people standing around the register.
 When I went to the store manager, she called "Eli", the tire and lube manager and asked him what the deal was concerning the lifetime tire plan.
 I could hear him tell her that he already explained it to me and that I was being difficult because I could not comprehend the limitations of the plan.
 Tyhe manager told me that there was nothing that she could do and that the plan was void due to the tires being replaced.
 I thanked her for ther time and left.
 I have contacted Wal-Mart Corporate headquarters via e-mail and I am eagerly awaiting their response.
 As soon as I get it, I will update this complaint with the response and any action they may take on my behalf.
 I am assuming that I will get a general automated response, if I get a response at all.

-Review about: Walmart Tire Rotation.
+Product or Service Mentioned: Walmart Tire Rotation.